The sizing, span, and spacing of floor joists are crucial aspects of house framing.

 If you are an engineer, builder, or a common person trying to build your own house, then you will need to follow a set criterion to select the size and span of your joists.

 Firstly, you will need to see the joists available in your local area.
-As the joist available will depend upon the material available in your locality.
+The joist available will depend upon the material available in your locality.

 It is important that you select joists of good material and grades to avoid any chances of collapse later on.